Should you buy a second home? - Nokristart - Learn Everyday

 • Before you decide to buy a second home, think about how much it will cost you and whether you'd be OK with staying in one place for vacations for a long time.

-• You should know the rules when you want to buy a second home to rent out before you do it.
+• Before you buy a second home to rent out, you should know the rules.

 • Buying a second home can help you spread your investments, make extra money, and have a place for family get-togethers.